 The festival may provide housing at locally donated AirBnbs.
 Or we can provide a list of area motels, inns and airbnbs.

-Ø Authors are not tied down to a table all day, but are free to roam the town, attend other sessions, or gab with other authors in more sequestered areas.
-Some authors prefer to spend a full two days attending others’ readings.
-As festival planners, we thoroughly enjoy this contribution.
-However, some choose to leave after their sessions, which is equally acceptable.
+Authors are not tied down to a table all day, but are free to roam the town, attend other sessions, or gab with other authors in more sequestered areas.
+Some authors prefer to attend the festival while others choose to leave after their sessions, which is equally acceptable.

-Ø We have a festival bookseller who sells all festival author books – authors do not sell their books on their own.
+Malaprop’s Bookstore is the sole vendor at the festival – authors do not sell their books on their own.
 (Therefore, if books sales are high on your list of priorities or you enjoy pitching your books, you will not find this event to your liking—and vice versa.)

-Ø We expect our participating authors to carefully read and respond to our communications with them in order to best serve the needs of the authors, festival attendees, and planners.
-Information we send will include the program schedule as well as arrangements pertaining to lodging, meals, and other important accommodations.
+We expect our participating authors to carefully read and respond to our communications with them in order to best serve the needs of the authors, festival attendees, and planners.
+Information we send will include the program schedule, your schedule, the contract pertaining to communications with the Author Liaison as well as arrangements pertaining to lodging, meals, and other important accommodations.

 Please keep in mind we are a festival for readers, not necessarily other writers.

 FOLLOW THESE GUIDELINES TO APPLY:

 1. Submit request to email@example.com by October 1st of the year before the festival in which you want to participate – only requests submitted during this time frame will be considered.